19 Jan Aleit Academy Events – A Showcase by Our Students

 2. The Jan Kriel Wine Auction (3rd Year’s)

 The Reach for a Dream Gala Event

-Every year The Aleit Academy’s first year students have the opportunity, the honor and the privilege to develop, plan and coordinate the Reach For A Dream, a non-profit organization’s annual charity fundraiser.
+Every year The Aleit Academy’s first-year students have the opportunity, the honour and the privilege to develop, plan and coordinate the Reach For A Dream, a non-profit organization’s annual charity fundraiser.
 Here at The Aleit Academy we believe in giving back to our community.

 We also believe in giving our students hands-on experience and getting them involved in the real-world business of events management from the get-go – that is why the Reach For A Dream Gala event partnership is a match made in heaven.